 Headaches are common during detox and are usually due to dehydration and muscle tension caused by stress.

 Remedy: Drinking plenty of water will help to alleviate headache pain early on, as well as prevent headaches in the future.
 In addition, massaging certain pressure points or taking an over-the-counter analgesic—such as ibuprofen—may provide relief.

-Especially at the onset of detox, you will mostly likely experience cravings for your drug of choice, or even for drugs you used but didn't become addicted to.
-In addition, you may experience sugar cravings and feel drawn to fatty foods, or just junk food in general.
+Especially at the onset of detox, you will most likely experience cravings for your drug of choice, or even for drugs you used but didn't become addicted to.
+In addition, you may experience sugar cravings and feel drawn to fatty foods or just junk food in general.

 Remedy: The best long-term solution for cravings is to increase your intake of nutrient-rich foods to replenish nutrients that your body has been missing for so long.

 However, an effective short-term solution for alcohol or drug cravings is to eat something sweet, but this shouldn't become a habit as it can cause a cross-addiction to sugar.
 It's also helpful when having cravings to go for a walk or engage in some other form of exercise.

 5. Muscle Cramps

 It's common to have muscle spasms when detoxing, specifically leg cramps.
 This is usually due to dehydration and/or deficiency in certain electrolytes, such as potassium or magnesium.
 Another possible cause is vitamin B deficiency.

 Remedy: Here are three methods for preventing muscle cramps.

 - Diet and Supplements: Add foods high in potassium and magnesium—such as avocados, nuts, and sweet potatoes.
 To increase your vitamin B, you can also take a supplement or eat plenty of eggs, legumes, wild-caught fish and ancient grains.
 Also, drinking pickle juice is an old home remedy that has made a comeback.
 I've found this to be effective for immediate relief.